gvasquesdev/dormtaskmanager_poc/README.md

-# dormtaskmanager_poc
+# Dorm Task Manager (POC)

-Proof of Concepts learned during a TypeScript Mini Course in form of a BackEnd application for Dorm residents to share a task board
+Proof of concepts learned during a TypeScript Mini Course in form of a backend application for Dorm residents to share a task board

+## Stack

+**Back-end:** Node, Express, TypeScript
+**Database:** PostgreSQL

-Routes and their respective usage
+## Routes and their respective  features

 POST: /tasks